RafaelLimaReis/desafio1Codelandia/README.md

 ### Futuro do Projeto

-Apesar de concluído, continuarei trabalhando projeto, melhorando a semântica e adicionando novos recursos para o projeto.
+Apesar de concluído, continuarei trabalhando no projeto, melhorando a semântica e adicionando novos recursos.

 <!-- **Note: Delete this note and the content within this section and replace with your own plans for continued development.** -->